-We have all turned aside, we have all become corrupt, not one of us does good.
+We have all turned aside, we have become corrupt.

-This is why we need Jesus!
-No matter how clever and intellectual the great athiests might be, or how kind and benelovent various false-religions and gurus might seem – They cannot solve this core problem.
+No matter how clever and intellectual great athiests might be, or how kind and benevolent various false-religions and gurus might seem – They cannot solve our core problem.

-How does God the Son save us?
-By His righteousness, death and blood and life.
+"How does God the Son save us?
+By His righteousness, death and blood and life."

-Hallelujah, what a saviour!
+Hallelujah, what a Saviour!

 Thank You for saving us.
 Thank You for Jesus – God made man, who went to the cross and bore Your wrath for our sin, so that we could be saved.
 So that we could know You.